 In a serious health incident at Chaibasa in Jharkhand’s West Singhbhum district, five children suffering from thalassemia have tested positive for HIV after receiving blood transfusions.
-According to state health officials, a seven-year-old child first flagged the issue after testing positive
+According to state health officials, a seven-year-old child first flagged the issue after testing positive on October 18; a subsequent investigation found four more children in the same

 In Chaibasa, in the West Singhbhum district of Jharkhand, the family of a seven-year-old child suffering from thalassaemia has accused a local blood bank of supplying potentially contaminated blood after the child tested positive for HIV.
 The child, who receives regular transfusions, has reportedly been given around 25 units of blood over time.
 Authorities Launch […]